nice-devone/nice-cxone-mobile-sdk-ios/README.md

     ```
 2. Register `onError(_ error:)` to be able to handle errors occured during thread/s load or other processes.

-### Thread handling
+## Thread handling
 You will handle the CXone Mobile SDK for iOS as an extension of a manager.
-You can make your app single- or multi-threaded.
+You have the option to use either an asynchronous or live chat channel.
+The asynchronous channel can be configured in either a single-threaded or multi-threaded configuration.

-Set up your app to handle single-thread handling, multi-thread handling, or both.
+Set up your app to handle single-thread handling, multi-thread handling, or live chat.
 If your app is single-threaded, each of your contacts can have only one chat thread.
 Any interaction they have with your organization takes place in that one chat thread.
 If your app is multi-threaded, your customer can create as many threads as they want to discuss new topics.
 These threads can be active at the same time.
+Live chat is similar to the single-threaded configuration, but with the restriction that conversations cannot be initiated unless an agent is available.

 Use the [iOS SDK library](https://cautious-sniffle-1d4a9c48.pages.github.io/index.html) as you work.